rhiaro/dumping-sky/index.md

 The game of modified calaps was one of psychology, memory, and pattern recognition.
 The mistake most people made was to see it primarily as a game of chance.

 Bechar had learned how to play at a young age, from the oldest sibling Kento.
-There were many playing styles, and Bechar found it intuitive to quickly detect what was being used by any particular opponant.
+There were many playing styles, and Bechar found it intuitive to quickly detect which was being used by any particular opponant.
+Teak was a moderately good opponent, only standing a chance against Bechar because they knew each other so well.